 The risk of ruin in trading is mostly ignored by traders.
 Most traders are optimists, but the difference between defense and attack is often tiny.
 What is the risk of ruin in trading?
 Can the risk of ruin in trading be calculated?

-The risk of ruin in trading can be calculated by using certain formulas that require some assumptions.
+The risk of ruin in trading can be calculated by using specific formulas that require some assumptions.
 The formulas are not perfect, but they are approximations.

 The formulas provided in this article are theoretical and must be treated with caution.
 No formula can ever capture an uncertain future!
-There are many advantages with backtesting but the tests might be based on luck or being curve fitted.
-Besides, black swans are per definition (negative) surprises.
+There are many advantages to backtesting but the tests might be based on luck or being curve fitted.
+Besides, black swans are, per definition (negative) surprises.
 However, backtests are useful for approximation and understanding.

 Why is it important to understand the risk of ruin?

 Because ruin means financial loss.
 The balance between initial capital, the extent of your trading edge, and the variability of the underlying price, has been the foundation of any speculative endeavors for thousands of years.
 How much should you bet on each trade without facing too much risk of ruin?